Visualizing the Los Angeles wildfires in maps and charts

 Here are satellite images, from Maxar, of a neighborhood in Altadena before and after the Eaton Fire ravaged the area.

-The Palisades Fire has spread at an alarming rate, burning more than 2,900 acres by 6:18 p.m.
-Tuesday.
-As of Thursday morning more than 17,000 acres have burned in the Palisades Fire.
+The Palisades Fire has spread at an alarming rate, burning more than 20,000 acres by Friday afternoon.

+The Palisades and Eaton fires have each destroyed more than 5,000 structures, according to Cal Fire, totaling at least 10,000 destroyed structures between the two largest active fires.

 Air quality is a major concern as the fires continue to burn.
 Here’s a look at the data, which will automatically update every half hour.